 When treating chloroquine-resistant P. vivax or P. falciparum, sulfate is given as 650 mg by mouth three times a day for 3 or 7 days with the 7-day regimen used for infections acquired in Southeast Asia.
 The addition of doxycycline, tetracycline, and clindamycin is given as a 7-day course as well.

 Mefloquine is administered as 750 mg by initial mouth dose followed by 500 mg by mouth, given 6 to 12 hours after the initial dose.
 Mefloquine requires administration with food and at least 8 ounces of water.
-If vomiting occurs within 30 minutes after the dose, an additional full dose is necessary; if it occurs within 30 to 60 minutes after the dose, an additional half-dose should be given.
+An additional full dose is necessary if vomiting occurs within 30 minutes after the dose; if it occurs within 30 to 60 minutes after the dose, an additional half-dose should be given.
 This agent can be useful as a third-line option for the treatment of malaria caused by chloroquine-resistant P. falciparum or a first-line option for the treatment of uncomplicated chloroquine-resistant P. vivax.

 Primaquine is known to cause hemolytic anemia in patients with G6PD deficiency.
-A G6PD level should be taken before the administration of primaquine to determine if the patient can receive this medication.
+A G6PD level should be taken before administering primaquine to determine if the patient can receive this medication.
 The common side effect of primaquine is mainly limited to GI disturbances, such as abdominal pain, nausea, and vomiting.

-The most common side effects of artemether-lumefantrine include headache, fever, dizziness, fatigue, nausea and vomiting, and anorexia.
+Artemether-lumefantrine's most common side effects include headache, fever, dizziness, fatigue, nausea and vomiting, and anorexia.
 Of note, for this medication, muscular effects are common and usually manifest as weakness and/or myalgia.
 The most serious side effect associated with this agent is QT prolongation, especially in concomitant use with other medications that can prolong the QT interval.

 Doxycycline and tetracycline are usually well-tolerated, but some GI upset can be seen and, less commonly, ultraviolet photosensitivity.
 Patients should apply sunscreen liberally to avoid photosensitivity.
-Patients also may have a side effect of Candida vaginitis, so it is recommended to offer women antifungal self-treatment for management.
-Clindamycin most commonly causes GI disturbances, most notably diarrhea, and is the most common antibiotic-associated with C. difficile infections post-treatment.
+Patients also may have a side effect of Candida vaginitis, so offering women antifungal self-treatment for management is recommended.
+Clindamycin most commonly causes GI disturbances, most notably diarrhea, and is the most common antibiotic associated with C. difficile infections post-treatment.

-Mefloquine side effects to be aware of are GI upset, lightheadedness, headache, difficulty concentrating, mood swings, and strange dreams.
+Mefloquine side effects include GI upset, lightheadedness, headache, difficulty concentrating, mood swings, and strange dreams.
 A US box warning is that mefloquine can cause neuropsychiatric effects even after discontinuation.
 Symptoms to monitor include anxiety, depression, nightmares, hallucinations, dizziness, and paranoia.
 Severe neuropsychiatric reactions involve seizures, suicidal ideation, and psychosis.

-A baseline EKG is recommended before using quinidine gluconate or oral quinine due to their potential to cause QTc prolongation.
+A baseline EKG is recommended before using quinidine gluconate or oral quinine due to its potential to cause QTc prolongation.
 Once quinidine is initiated, continuous telemetry monitoring is recommended.
 A patient’s infusion should be stopped or slowed if any of the following occurs: an increase in the QRS complex by more than 50%, increase in QTc interval by more than 0.6 seconds, QTc prolongation of more than 25% from baseline, or hypotension that is unresponsive to fluid challenge.
-Other serious side effects associated with quinine and quinidine include central nervous system disturbances such as dizziness, confusion, and headache as well as severe skin conditions from bullous dermatitis to Steven-Johnson syndrome and toxic epidermal necrolysis.
+Other serious side effects associated with quinine and quinidine include central nervous system disturbances such as dizziness, confusion, and headache, and severe skin conditions from bullous dermatitis to Steven-Johnson syndrome and toxic epidermal necrolysis.

-Primaquine is contraindicated in pregnancy and breastfeeding, as well as in patients with severe G6PD deficiency and acutely ill patients with a tendency to develop granulocytopenia (rheumatoid arthritis, SLE, etc.).
+Primaquine is contraindicated in pregnancy and breastfeeding and in patients with severe G6PD deficiency and acutely ill patients with a tendency to develop granulocytopenia (rheumatoid arthritis, SLE, etc.).
 Use also is strongly discouraged in conjunction with medications that can cause hemolytic anemia or myeloid bone marrow suppression.

-Atovaquone-proguanil is not intended for use in patients less than 5 kg or women who are pregnant or breastfeeding.
+Atovaquone-proguanil is not intended for use in patients less than 5 kg or pregnant or breastfeeding women.
 It should not be used in patients with severe renal impairment (CrCl less than 30 mL/min) because proguanil gets excreted in the urine.